intrepidusgroup/imdmtools/README.md

  1. Tap *here* to install the CA Cert (for Server/Identity)
  2. Tap *here* to enroll in MDM (the device should appear after this step)
  3. Select Command (DeviceLock is a good one to test) and check your device.
 Click Submit to send the command.
- 4. If everything works, you're good to go!
+ 4. If everything works, the device should lock and you're good to go!
 As of right now some of the commands aren't fully implemented.
 Feel free to experiment with different commands!

 ---
 ![Device Enrollment Steps](images/deviceEnroll.jpg)